 SECTION 12.
-EFFECT OF POSSESSION OF VEHICLE ON CERTIFICATE OF

-TITLE, CERTIFICATE OF ORIGIN, AND JUDICIAL PROCESS.
+EFFECT OF POSSESSION OF CERTIFICATE OF TITLE OR CERTIFICATE OF ORIGIN; JUDICIAL PROCESS.
 A certificate of title created by a governmental agency of any jurisdiction or a certificate of origin does not by itself provide a means to obtain possession of a vehicle.
 Garnishment, attachment, levy, replevin, or other judicial process against the certificate of title or a certificate of origin is not effective to determine possessory rights with respect to the vehicle.
-However, this [act] does not prohibit enforcement of a security interest in, levy on, or foreclosure of a statutory or common-law lien on a vehicle under law of this state other than this [act].
+However, this act does not prohibit enforcement of a security interest in, levy on, or foreclosure of a statutory or common-law lien on a vehicle under law of this state other than this act.
 The absence of an indication of a statutory or common-law lien on a certificate of title does not invalidate the lien.

-This section is derived from Section 9 of the UMVCT.
+- 1. This section is derived from Section 9 of the Uniform Motor Vehicle Certificate of Title and Anti-Theft Act of 1955.
 It makes clear that enforcement of a lien by judicial process must be effected against the vehicle, not the certificate of title.
-However, this section does not relieve a person of any duty under this [act] or law other than this [act] or preclude any remedies in personam.
+However, this section does not relieve a person of any duty under this act or law other than this act or preclude any remedies in personam.
 For example, this section does not bar mandatory injunctive or other in personam relief against a person wrongfully withholding a certificate of title, e.g., a turn-over order following a successful replevin action.
-In addition, if a certificate of title is being wrongly withheld by a third party, there may be a remedy under Sections 16-23.
-For example, a lien creditor or other secured creditor could seek possession of the vehicle using legal process, and then obtain a certificate of title under Section 21 or 23; a buyer whose seller wrongfully fails to execute the certificate of title can obtain a new title under Section 22.
+In addition, if a certificate of title is being wrongly withheld by a third party, there may be a remedy under Sections 16-24.
+For example, a lien creditor or other secured creditor could seek possession of the vehicle using legal process, and then obtain a certificate of title under Section 21 or 22; a buyer whose seller wrongfully fails to execute the certificate of title can obtain a new certificate of title under Section 23. - 2.
 This section relates to possession of the vehicle and the effect of legal process.
 It applies to all vehicles within this state, and subject to this process, even if the vehicle is covered by a certificate of title created by a governmental agency of another jurisdiction.
-Thus, the scope of this section is not limited by Section 4 of this [act].
+Thus, the scope of this section is not limited by Section 4 of this act.